Arnavion/acme-azure-function/UpdateCdnCertificateFunction/README.md

 - `Microsoft.NET.Sdk.Functions` - Functions SDK, required for the function parameter attribute types
 - `Newtonsoft.Json` - JSON serialization and deserialization
 - `Ply` - F# computation expression builder that creates `System.Threading.Tasks.Task` expressions, similar to F#'s native `Async` expressions.
-Needed for Durable Functions since those cannot use `Async`, and it's difficult to write non-trivial asynchronous code using `Task.ContinueWith` chains.

 The code does *not* depend on the Azure .Net SDK.
 It tends to pull in tens of megabytes of libraries and creates version conflicts with `Newtonsoft.Json`, which is not something I want to deal with.
 Instead, the code implements the minimum set of Azure protocol features that it needs, directly in terms of their respective web APIs.